A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Introducing the ROAD Dataset

 We performed targeted ID fabrication attacks using the flam delivery, meaning a message is injected immediately after a legitimate message with the target ID is seen.
 As discussed in Section \ref{sec:attack_background}, the flam technique allows for dynamic injection; that is, the legitimate ID message is read, only the bits corresponding to the target signal are modified with malicious values, and then this spoofed message is injected.
 When only part of the message is modified, we refer to this as targeting a signal, rather than an ID.
 Designing these attacks required reverse engineering of signals for this vehicle, which we completed using CAN-D \cite{Verma_Bridges_Sosnowski_Hollifield_Iannacone_2020} signal reverse engineering algorithm and manually verifying the results.
-The targeted ID fabrication attacks and masquerade attacks are as follows: \begin{itemize}[leftmargin=.5cm] \item \textbf{Correlated Signal} --- The single ID message communicating the four wheels' speeds (each is a two-byte signal) is injected with four false wheel speed values that are all pairwise very different.
-This effectively kills the car---it rolls to a stop and inhibits the driver from effecting acceleration, usually until the car is restarted. \item \textbf{Max Speedometer} --- The speedometer signal (one byte) is targeted.
-We modify this signal value to be the maximum (\texttt{0xFF}), causing the speedometer to falsely display a maximum value. \item \textbf{Max Engine Coolant Temperature} --- We target the engine coolant signal (one byte), modifying the signal value to be the maximum (\texttt{0xFF}).
-The physical effect is an ``engine coolant too high'' warning light on the dash illuminates. \item \textbf{Reverse Light} --- A binary (one bit) signal communicating the state of the reverse lights (on/off) is targeted.
-We perform two slight variations of the attack, where we manipulate the value to off (on), while the car is in Reverse (Drive), respectively.
-The effect is that the reverse lights do not reflect what gear the car is using. \end{itemize}
+The targeted ID fabrication attacks and masquerade attacks are as follows: \begin{itemize} \item \textbf{Correlated Signal} --- The single ID communicating the four wheels' speeds (each is a two-byte signal) is injected with four false wheel speed values that are all very different.
+The effect, supposing the injected frames are at least as fast as the ambient frames with that ID (the case in this dataset), is that the accelerator has no effect on the vehicle.
+This loss of control begins immediately and throughout the injection period.
+In some instances the car required restart to return to normal functionality. \item \textbf{Max Speedometer} --- The one-byte speedometer signal is targeted by sending (\texttt{0xFF}), causing the speedometer to falsely display a maximum value. \item \textbf{Max Engine Coolant Temperature} --- We target the engine coolant signal (one byte), modifying the signal value to be the maximum (\texttt{0xFF}).
+The physical effect is an ``engine coolant too high'' warning light on the dash illuminates. \item \textbf{Reverse Light} --- A one-bit signal communicating the state of the reverse lights (on/off) is targeted.
+We perform two slight variations of the attack, manipulating the value to off (on), while the car is in Reverse (Drive), respectively.
+The effect is that the reverse lights do not reflect the gear (Drive/Reverse). \end{itemize}